MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/install.md

 5. On the **Configure the database server** page, enter the name of the server and the name of the instance of Microsoft SQL Server that you want to use for Orchestrator.
 You can also specify whether to use Windows Authentication or SQL Server Authentication, and whether to create a new database or use an existing database.
 Select **Test Database Connection** to verify the account credentials.
 If the credentials are accepted, select **Next**.

-6. On the **Configure the database** page, select a database or create a new database, and then select **Next**.
+6. On the **Configure the database** page, select a database or create a new database, and select **Next**.

-7. On the **Configure Orchestrator users group** page, accept the default configuration or enter the name of the Active Directory user group to manage Orchestrator, and then select **Next**.
+7. On the **Configure Orchestrator users group** page, accept the default configuration or enter the name of the Active Directory user group to manage Orchestrator, and select **Next**.

-8. On the **Select the installation location** page, verify the installation location for Orchestrator and change it if you want to, and then select **Next**.
+8. On the **Select the installation location** page, verify the installation location for Orchestrator and change it if you want to, and select **Next**.

-9. On the **Microsoft Update** page, optionally indicate whether you want to use the Microsoft Update services to check for updates, and then select **Next**.
+9. On the **Microsoft Update** page, optionally indicate whether you want to use the Microsoft Update services to check for updates, and select **Next**.

-10. On the **Help improve Microsoft System Center Orchestrator** page, optionally indicate whether you want to participate in **Error Reporting**, and then select **Next**.
+10. On the **Help improve Microsoft System Center Orchestrator** page, optionally indicate whether you want to participate in **Error Reporting**, and select **Next**.

-11. Review the **Installation summary** page, and then select **Install**.
+11. Review the **Installation summary** page, and select **Install**.

     The **Installing features** page appears and displays the installation progress.

-12. On the **Setup completed successfully** page, optionally indicate whether you want to start Runbook Designer, and then select **Close** to complete the installation.
+12. On the **Setup completed successfully** page, optionally indicate whether you want to start Runbook Designer, and select **Close** to complete the installation.

 ## To install an Orchestrator runbook server